gwendalminguy/holbertonschool-simple_shell/README.md

 ## 💾 Use of Memory

-The code uses dynamic allocation of the memory.
-However, it is free of any memory-related issue.
+The code uses dynamic allocation of the memory, and is free of any memory-related issue.
 To ensure this, a tool such as `Valgrind` can be used on the executable file, after compilation:

 ```
 valgrind ./hsh